-- ▶ IEC 61508 in principle allows any development model, but: - lt requires safety-directed activities in each phase of the life cycle (safety life cycle). - Development is one part of the life cycle. - ▶ The only development model mentioned is a V-model:
+- ▶ IEC 61508 in principle allows any development model, but: - It requires safety-directed activities in each phase of the life cycle (safety life cycle, cf. last lecture). - Development is one part of the life cycle. - ▶ The only development model mentioned is a V-model: